AlanFermat/AlanFermat.github.io/about.md

 <p>My name is Alan (Zhe) Yu.
 I came from Hangzhou, China and moved to Houston.
 Currently I'm a rising junior studying mathematics and computer science at <a href="https://www.rice.edu/">Rice University</a>, Houston, TX, USA. </p>

-<p> While enjoying coding, I'm also passionate about entrepreneurship and sports.
+<p> While enjoying coding, I'm also passionate about entrepreneurship, sports and music.
 I'm looking forward to dedicating my problem solving skills to enrich my community: </p>

 <ul class="skill-list">
 	<li>Cofounder of <a href = "https://www.owlspark.com/startup-teams/">Nutri-Action</a></li>